openeuler-mirror/mqtt-operator/README.en.md

 # mqtt-operator

 #### Description
-Mqtt Operator is to manage Mqtt service instances deployed on the Kubernetes cluster.
-It is built using the Operator SDK, which is part of the Operator Framework.
+The mqtt operator is built using Kubebuilder.
+Currently, it supports the creation and deletion of mqtt proxy clusters, complete node lifecycle management, and is exposed to users in the form of a Service.
+Currently, it supports deploying mqtt operators through YAML, and in the future, it will support deployment in the form of Helm.

 #### Software Architecture
 Software architecture description

 #### Installation

-1.  xxxx
+Deploying the mqtt proxy cluster using YAML
+1. Deploy CRD related files
+Kubectl apply - f mqtt proxy crd.yaml
-2.  xxxx
+2. Deploy mqtt operator
-3.  xxxx
+Kubectl apply - f mqtt operator.yaml
+3. Deploy the mqtt proxy cluster
+Kubectl apply - f mqtt proxy cr-yaml

 #### Instructions